microsoft/vcpkg-docs/vcpkg/commands/add-version.md

 Specifies the name of the port to be updated.
 If not provided, the user should use the `--all` option to process all ports.

 ### `--all`
 Processes all the ports in the [built-in](..\maintainers\registries.md#builtin-registries) `ports` directory.
-If this option is used together with a port name, a warning is issued.

 ### `--overwrite-version`

-Overwrites an existing version in the database.
-Useful when updating an existing version entry.
+Allows overwriting an existing version in the database.

+Without this flag, vcpkg will refuse to overwrite existing versions.

-[!NOTE]
+> [!NOTE]
-This option is designed for ongoing development when preparing a version for registry inclusion.
+> This option is designed for ongoing development when preparing a version for registry inclusion.
 For example, consider addressing an issue in the `foo` port and executing `vcpkg x-add-version foo`.
 For subsequent modifications to the port, utilize `vcpkg x-add-version foo --overwrite-version` to refresh the version entry prior to registry inclusion.

 ### `--skip-formatting-check`